OpenGVLab/OmniCorpus/README.md

 ## News 🚀🚀🚀

+- `2025/02/11`: 🎉 OmniCorpus is accepted by ICLR 2025!
-- `2024/10/22`: 🚀 We release all the processed documents on [Hugging Face](https://huggingface.co/collections/OpenGVLab/omnicorpus-6709d180dc8f500b508e195f) and [OpenDataLab](https://openxlab.org.cn/datasets/Li-Qingyun/OmniCorpus-CW) platforms.
+- `2024/10/22`: We release all the processed 📄 documents on [🤗 Hugging Face](https://huggingface.co/collections/OpenGVLab/omnicorpus-6709d180dc8f500b508e195f) and [OpenDataLab](https://openxlab.org.cn/datasets/Li-Qingyun/OmniCorpus-CW) platforms.
-- `2024/10/14`: 🚀 We release a new 7B InternVL [model](https://huggingface.co/Qingyun/OmniCorpus-InternVL) pre-trained with OmniCorpus.
+- `2024/10/14`: We release a new 7B InternVL [model](https://huggingface.co/Qingyun/OmniCorpus-InternVL) pre-trained with OmniCorpus.
 See [here](https://github.com/OpenGVLab/OmniCorpus?tab=readme-ov-file#experimental-results) for updated results.
-- `2024/08/30`: 🚀 We release 210 million filtered documents with meta-annotations, i.e., [OmniCorpus-CC-210M](https://huggingface.co/datasets/OpenGVLab/OmniCorpus-CC-210M) on Hugging Face.
+- `2024/08/30`: We release 210 million filtered documents with meta-annotations, i.e., [OmniCorpus-CC-210M](https://huggingface.co/datasets/OpenGVLab/OmniCorpus-CC-210M) on Hugging Face.
-- `2024/08/23`: 🚀 The code for interleaved image-text pre-training with OmniCorpus, along with scripts for few-shot evaluation, are available.
+- `2024/08/23`: The code for interleaved image-text pre-training with OmniCorpus, along with scripts for few-shot evaluation, are available.
 The developed human-feedback filtering functions for English documents and enhanced mainbody extraction tools are also available.
-- `2024/07/04`: 🚀 [InternVL2-Pro](https://internvl.github.io/blog/2024-07-02-InternVL-2.0/) is released.
+- `2024/07/04`: 🔥 [InternVL2-Pro](https://internvl.github.io/blog/2024-07-02-InternVL-2.0/) is released.
 OmniCorpus provide the interleaved data used in Stage-1 training.
-- `2024/06/13`: 🚀 We introduce OmniCorpus, a 10 billion-level image-text interleaved dataset.
+- `2024/06/13`: We introduce 🐳 OmniCorpus, a 10 billion-level image-text interleaved dataset.
 This dataset contains 8.6 billion images, 1,696 billion text tokens, and 2.2 billion documents!

 ## Introduction